How to Install & Setup PeaZip Archive Manager in Ubuntu 24.04

 For choice PeaZip is also available to install as Flatpak package that runs in sandbox environment.

-Linux Mint 21 and Fedora 38/39 can search for and install the Flatpak package from either Software Manager or GNOME Software.
+Linux Mint 21/22 and Fedora Workstation (with 3rd party repo enabled) can search for and install the Flatpak package from either Software Manager or GNOME Software.

 For Ubuntu, and other Linux, follow the steps below one by one to install the app as Flatpak package: